 Part a.
 Assume that A is the list whose printed representation is [1,2,3,4].
-Assuming that reverse() is implemented as shown above, draw an invocation tree and object diagram (i.e. box-and-pointer list representations) for the invocation reverse(A).
-Your tree should have one node for each call to reverse() and one node for each call to postpend().
+Assuming that reverse() is implemented as shown above, draw object diagrams (i.e. box-and-pointer list representations) for all the list nodes created by the invocation reverse(A).